-Note: The muthor painted the PCB surface silver to match the console, board together in 1 line.
+Note: The muthor painted the PCB surface silver to match the console.

-Nount the LEDS so that the FLAT edges face down toward the bottom of the FCB.
-Connect the leads at the top of the
+Nount the LEDS so that the FLAT edges face down toward the bottom of the PCB.

+Connect the leads at the top of the board together in 1 line.